I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nc-spbcx-evt-spb-controller-other.md

 <p>The EVT_SPB_CONTROLLER_OTHER function type is defined in the Spbcx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the EVT_SPB_CONTROLLER_OTHER function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>SpbCx manages the I/O queue for the SPB controller.
-If the SPB controller driver registers an <i>EvtSpbControllerIoOther</i> callback function, SpbCx calls this function when a device I/O control request that SpbCx does not support arrives in the controller's I/O queue.
-The <i>Request</i> parameter value is a handle that encapsulates this request.
-The SPB controller driver must complete this request either by performing the requested operation or by returning an error status.
-If the driver does not support the specified IOCTL, the driver should return the STATUS_NOT_SUPPORTED error status.
-For a list of IOCTLs that SpbCx supports, see <a href="https://msdn.microsoft.com/EED1CBA4-8691-4BEA-89CB-F93DD7E1874F">SpbCx I/O Control Codes</a>.</p>

-<p>The <i>EvtSpbControllerIoOther</i> callback enables bus-specific or driver-specific commands to be dispatched to the SPB controller driver as IOCTLs.
-For example, clients (peripheral drivers) might use these IOCTLs to coordinate bus-specific operations, such as full-duplex data exchanges with a target device on an SPI bus.
-Such IOCTLs are subject to the same flow-control as the IOCTLs that are supported by SpbCx.</p>

-<p>The <i>EvtSpbControllerIoOther</i> callback function is similar to the <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-device-control.md">EvtIoDeviceControl</a> and processes IOCTLs in a similar way.
-For general information about how WDF drivers handle I/O requests, see <a href="kmdf.framework_request_objects">Framework Request Objects</a>.</p>

-<p>An <i>EvtSpbControllerIoOther</i> callback does not return a status value.
-Instead, the SPB controller driver indicates the status of the requested operation in the completion status for the I/O request.</p>

-<p>If an I/O request cannot be completed immediately, the callback function should return without waiting for the SPB controller driver to finish processing the request.
-The SPB controller driver can later complete the request asynchronously.</p>

-<p>An <i>EvtSpbControllerIoOther</i> function must validate the parameter values in the I/O control requests that it receives from user-mode clients.
-For all <i>EvtSpb</i>Xxx callback functions other than <i>EvtSpbControllerIoOther</i>, SpbCx validates the user-mode parameters before it calls the function.</p>

-<p>To register an <i>EvtSpbControllerIoOther</i> callback function, call the <a href="https://msdn.microsoft.com/605E2353-8C82-4005-BB72-4CB44146A253">SpbControllerSetIoOther</a> method.</p>

-<p>To define an <i>EvtSpbControllerIoOther</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSpbControllerIoOther</i> callback function that is named <code>MyEvtSpbControllerIoOther</code>, use the EVT_SPB_CONTROLLER_OTHER function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The EVT_SPB_CONTROLLER_OTHER function type is defined in the Spbcx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the EVT_SPB_CONTROLLER_OTHER function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>